munificent/craftinginterpreters/book/compiling-expressions.md

 ### Parentheses for grouping

-Our array of parsing function pointers would be great if every expression was only a single token long.
+Our as-yet-imaginary array of parsing function pointers would be great if every expression was only a single token long.
 Alas, most are longer.
 However, many expressions *start* with a particular token.
 We call these *prefix* expressions.
 For example, when we're parsing an expression and the current token is `(`, we know we must be looking at a parenthesized grouping expression.

 It turns out our function pointer array handles those too.
 The parsing function for an expression type can consume any additional tokens that it wants to, just